LEARNING

 • Organization of an apprenticeship forum bringing together several companies looking for their future apprentices.

-Work-study programs in the engineering cycle
+Work-study programs in the engineering program

 The apprenticeship program at ECE combines periods in the company and at the school but also periods abroad, during the school time, which are an integral part of the training and are therefore mandatory in the program.